shourya2006/CodeCrakrr/README.md

 ```
 VITE_DEEPSEEK_API_KEY=your_api_key_here
 ```

+## Features in Detail

+### Suggested Questions
+The Suggested Questions feature uses DeepSeek AI to analyze your LeetCode skills and recommend problems tailored to your strengths and weaknesses.
+The system:
+- Analyzes your solved problems by topic
+- Identifies areas for improvement
+- Generates balanced recommendations across difficulty levels
+- Allows filtering by difficulty and topics

+### Coding Activity Tracking
+SolveIQ provides comprehensive activity tracking across all platforms, helping you:
+- Visualize your coding consistency
+- Identify peak productivity periods
+- Track your growth over time

+## Future Roadmap

+- Contest reminders and scheduling
+- SDE Sheet tracking and progress
+- User authentication and profile management
+- Problem recommendation refinements with machine learning

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Important Note
 Never commit your `.env` file to Git.
 The `.env.example` file is provided as a template without actual values.